VeniceUnleashed/VU-Docs/content/hosting/setup-win.md

 ## Setting up the VU server

 Each server instance you wish to run must have its own server instance directory.
 This is a directory containing configuration files, mods, and other necessary files to run your server.
-By default, this folder will be in `My Documents\Battlefield 3\Server` (for more information on how to set up multiple server instances refer to the [server configuration guide](/hosting/config)).
+By default, this folder will be in `My Documents\Battlefield 3\Server` (for more information on how to set up server instances refer to the [server configuration guide](/hosting/config)).

 If this folder doesn't exist, you will need to create it.
 Remember the server key you generated and downloaded [previously](/hosting/prereq)?
 Place it in the `Server` folder and name it `server.key`.
 You should now be ready to start a VU server.